vindarel/languages-that-compile-to-python/README.md

 v1 ?    |  no
 created |  February, 2024

-MakrellPy, part of the Makrell language family, is a general-purpose, functional and homiconic programming language with two-way Python interoperability, metaprogramming support and simplistic syntax.
+MakrellPy, part of the Makrell language family, is a general-purpose, functional and homoiconic programming language with two-way Python interoperability, metaprogramming support and simple syntax.
 The language family is based on the Makrell Base Format, a general data format that can be used both for programming languages and data interchange.
 Other family members include MRON, a lightweight alternative to JSON, and MRML, a lightweight alternative to XML and HTML.

 ### Language features

 - Compiles to Python AST, runs on Python with two-way interoperability.
-- Simplistic syntax using the Makrell Base Format.
+- Simple syntax using the Makrell Base Format.
 - Functional programming with multiline lambdas, partial application, and function composition.
 - Metaprogramming support with custom operators, macros and custom metaprogramming functions.
-- Homiconic programming with a simple and consistent syntax for data and code.
+- Homiconic, with a simple and consistent syntax for data and code.
 - Languages in the Makrell family can be embedded in each other while maintaining the base format.
 - The Makrell package includes MRON and MRML support, an API for working with the Makrell Base Format and a basic language server supporting the Language Server Protocol.
 - REPL, syntax highlighting and basic diagnostics support for Visual Studio Code.